 Telecom Italia is burdened with debt, however, so it’s not a clear-cut victory for investors if AT&T Inc. (NYSE:T) moves in on the buy.
 The roughly $38 billion in debt Telecom Italia had at the end of June far surpassed the company’s market capitalization, and ratings companies have already mulled downgrading the firm’s debt to junk status.

-'s share of Verizon Wireless.
+For AT&T however, it’s a potential way to keep up with competitor Verizon Communications Inc. (NYSE:VZ), America’s leading wireless company.
+Verizon Communications Inc. (NYSE:VZ) made big waves recently when it announced a massive deal to purchase Vodafone‘s share of Verizon Wireless.
 Verizon Communications Inc. (NYSE:VZ)’s shares are also down moderately today as the company moves to seal financing for the $130 billion deal.
-It’s a pricey deal, but considering the growth of the wireless market -- growth that Verizon thinks still has room to run in the U.S. -- it might be enough to cement Verizon’s status as the above-and-beyond leader in America’s wireless battle.
+It’s a pricey deal, but considering the growth of the wireless market — growth that Verizon thinks still has room to run in the U.S. — it might be enough to cement Verizon’s status as the above-and-beyond leader in America’s wireless battle.